9-1-1 History and Funding

 The 1997 legislature changed the statute to provide for collection of both wireline and wireless surcharge.
 In 2008, the legislature changed to collect surcharge from Voice Over the Internet Phones (VOIP), and finally in 2010 the legislature changed to capture 9-1-1 surcharge from prepaid wireless phones.

 Since the creation of the LETA, the surcharge has remained at $.45 cents per phone line, per month.
 LETA has a conservative funding model and we continually plan, predict, and prepare for our financial needs in order to avoid increasing the 9-1-1 surcharge.
+In 2018, the LETA Board approved raising the surcharge from $.45 to $.70 to address costs of moving to NG9-1-1.
 Each Authority sets their surcharge up to $.70 per line.
 Anything over $.70 requires special approval from the Public Utilities Commission (PUC).

-Currently LETA has the 2nd lowest 9-1-1 Surcharge in Colorado.
-See the table on the right for Colorado E9-1-1 surcharges by county.
+See the table on the right for Colorado E9-1-1 surcharges by county/ 9-1-1 Authority.

 National 9-1-1 History